 Meal prepping describes buying, washing, chopping and even cooking complete meals in preparation for the week ahead.

-Depending on your lifestyle, downtime and health goals, meal prepping could mean anything from organising the ingredients you will need for breakfasts that week into containers, to cooking a week’s worth of complete lunches and dinners ready for re-heating.
+Depending on your lifestyle and health goals, meal prepping could mean anything from organising day-to-day breakfasts into containers, to cooking a week’s worth of complete lunches and dinners ready for re-heating.

 For many of us who lead fast-paced, active lifestyles, any time-savers that keep our health on track are a huge plus.